Chief Product Officer

 Leadership and team management

-As a senior executive, the CPO provides strategic leadership and guidance to the product team.
+They provide strategic leadership and guidance to the product team.
 They recruit and develop top talent, nurture a culture of collaboration and innovation, and inspire the team to deliver high-quality products that meet business objectives.

 Read our blog on the 6 different Chief Product Officer Leadership styles.